 19. Organizational Development (OD): Organisational Change, Strategies for Change, Theories of Planned Change (Lewin’s change model, Action research model, Positive model).

-RBI Grade B Exam Pattern 2024 for DEPR
+RBI Grade B DEPR Syllabus 2026

-Phase I (Objective)Paper-I Economics120 minutes100
+Phase I (Objective)Paper-I Economics100120 minutes

 Paper - II English - Descriptive